sjatin050/FullStack_Project_SpringReact/README.md

 ## About the Project

-This is a Full Stack Project , Used Spring Boot for Backend and React.js for Frontend , and used 2 types of Databases to dispaly the data.
+This is a Full Stack Project , Used Spring Boot for Backend and React.js for Frontend , and used 2 types of Databases to display the data.
 </br>
---> Used MySql Database for storing Details of client which is Accessing the site .
+--> Used MySql Database for storing Details of client which is Accessing the site . [ Used JWT authentication ]
 </br>
 --> Used MongoDb for storing details of customers which is accessed by Client .
 </br>
 --> A user has Either of the 2 access i.e. ADMIN or USER .
 </br>
-  --> A ADMIN can regitser new user and can edit details of customer whereas a USER can only see details of Customer.
+  --> A ADMIN can register new user and can edit details of customer whereas a USER can only see details of Customer.

 ## Demonstrating The Site flow